BraedenChubak/AP-Computer-Science-Principles/Handbook Template.md

 There are two main ways to do I/O in C++

-You can use `<iostream>`, which gives you the functions `cin` and `cout`, which work somewhat similarly to Java's print function and Scanner respectively
+You can use `<iostream>`, which gives you the functions `cin` and `cout`, which work somewhat similarly to Java's print function and Scanner (from System.in) respectively

 ```cpp
 #include <iostream>